muratk5n/thirdwave/en/tweets/2022/week38.md

 Good good..

-Politico: "While the Senate is badly divided on most climate issues, [but] strong backing from the business community to eliminate hydrofluorocarbons, known as HFCs, aligned with environmentalists’ agenda to help secure enough Republican support to meet the Constitution’s requirement of two-thirds support"
+Politico: "While the Senate is badly divided on most climate issues, strong backing from the business community to eliminate hydrofluorocarbons, known as HFCs, aligned with environmentalists’ agenda [helped] secure enough Republican support to meet the Constitution’s requirement of two-thirds support"

 ---